henrichg/PhoneProfilesPlusExtender/README.md

 &nbsp;&nbsp;&nbsp;_[How to add IzzyOnDroid repository to F-Droid application](https://apt.izzysoft.de/fdroid/index/info)_
 - [Store application (download)](https://www.f-droid.org/)

-__GitHub (better is using Droid-ify instead):__
+__GitHub (better is using Droid-ify, F-Droid, NeoStore, or similar app store instead):__

 - NOTE: Installation from downloaded apk is not recommended for Android 13+ for security reason.
-Use instead Droid-ify, if in your device is not supported application store, and install PhoneProfilesPlusExtender from it.
+Use instead Droid-ify, F-Droid, NeoStore, or similar app store, if in your device is not supported application store, and install PhoneProfilesPlusExtender from it.

 - [PPPE release (direct download)](https://github.com/henrichg/PhoneProfilesPlusExtender/releases/latest/download/PhoneProfilesPlusExtender.apk)
   &nbsp;&nbsp;&nbsp;_[Number of downloads by version](https://hanadigital.github.io/grev/?user=henrichg&repo=phoneprofilesplusextender)_